 Sometimes it's difficult to pinpoint whether the driver was actually under arrest when incriminating statements were made.
 Statements made before an individual is arrested are not typically subject to Miranda rules.
 Pre-arrest questions are typically investigative in nature and normally occur during relatively brief traffic stops.
 Answers to questions such as "Have you been drinking?" or "Where have you been?" are usually admissible in a driving under the influence case regardless of whether a Miranda warning was given.

 The initial interaction between the driver and police, including the initial traffic stop and the performance of field sobriety tests, is not subject to Miranda restrictions.
 The driver's constitutional privilege against self-incrimination only protects against giving testimony against him or herself, and does not preclude the accused from giving real or physical evidence.
 Field sobriety tests are considered physical evidence, not testimony, so their performance doesn't violate the privilege against self-incrimination.

 Any interaction between the driver and an officer prior to arrest isn't subject to Miranda restrictions, so police are trained to obtain as much information as possible before taking the driver into custody.

-Verbal information during field testing after arrest, such as in-station testing, is subject to Miranda issues.
+Verbal information exchanged during field testing after the arrest, such as during in-station testing, is subject to Miranda laws.

 If an arrested driver is questioned without being given a Miranda warning, any responses can be excluded as evidence.
-A New Jersey DWI / DUI defense attorney who thoroughly understands the issues surrounding Miranda warnings will attempt to have any improperly obtained evidence suppressed at trial.
+A New Jersey DWI / DUI defense attorney who thoroughly understands the issues surrounding Miranda warnings will attempt to have any improperly obtained evidence suppressed in court.